Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ```
 </details>

-## Step 4: Add Components to your payments form

-Next, use the Adyen Web Components to render the payment method, and collect the required payment details from the shopper.

-If you haven't created the payment forms already in your frontend, follow the official Adyen [Web Components integration guide](https://docs.adyen.com/online-payments/web-components/integrated-before-5-0-0#step-2-add-components).

-## Step 5: Make a payment
+## Step 4: Create a payment session

-When a shopper selects a payment method, enters payment details into the web component form, and then submits payment with a `Pay` button, the Adyen web component will trigger an `onSubmit` component event with a generated "make payment" JSON data that the merchant server needs to pass to the commercetools payment for further processing.

-> For details, consult the [Adyen documentation](https://docs.adyen.com/online-payments/web-components/integrated-before-5-0-0#step-3-make-a-payment)

-To make payment via our integration, you need to set the `makePaymentRequest` custom field to existing commercetools payment with generated component data from the Adyen web component.
+To create payment session via our integration, you need to set the `createSessionRequest` custom field to existing commercetools payment.

+The request payload of for payment session creation only requires basic information from users, such as amount with currency, return URL, reference, merchant account.

+> For details, consult the [Adyen documentation](https://docs.adyen.com/online-payments/web-components#create-payment-session)

-> If you don't have a payment object, check [creating a new commercetools payment](#step-2-creating-a-commercetools-payment) and set `makePaymentRequest` custom field together with other required fields.
+> If you don't have a payment object, check [creating a new commercetools payment](#step-2-creating-a-commercetools-payment) and set `createSessionRequest` custom field together with other required fields.

+After payment session is created successfully, you can obtain session ID and session data from the response.
+The response can be retrieved in the `createSessionResponse` custom field from the existing commercetools payment.
+The session ID and session data are required to set up web component in the next step.

 **Preconditions**

-- `makePaymentRequest` must contain a unique payment `reference` value.
+- `createSessionRequest` must contain a unique payment `reference` value.
 The reference value cannot be duplicated in any commercetools payment and it's a required field by Adyen.
-The extension module uses the `reference` value to set the payment key, later it acts as a unique link between commercetools payment and Adyen payment(`merchantReference`). `Reference` may only contain alphanumeric characters, underscores and hyphens and must have a minimum length of 2 characters and a maximum length of 80 characters.
+The extension module uses the `reference` value to set the payment key in initial stage, later notification module uses it to look up corresponding payment after receiving notification for successful payment session creation. `Reference` may only contain alphanumeric characters, underscores and hyphens and must have a minimum length of 2 characters and a maximum length of 80 characters.
-- `payment.amountPlanned` can not be changed if there is a `makePayment` interface interaction present in the commercetools payment object.
-The `amount` value in `makePaymentRequest` custom field must have the same value as `payment.amountPlanned`.
+- `payment.amountPlanned` can not be changed if there is a `createSession` interface interaction present in the commercetools payment object.
+The `amount` value in `createSessionRequest` custom field must have the same value as `payment.amountPlanned`.
 This ensures eventual payment amount manipulations (i.e.: when [my-payments](https://docs.commercetools.com/http-api-projects-me-payments#my-payments) are used) for already initiated payment.
 In case `amountPlanned` needs to be changed and an existing commercetools payment resource with interface interaction of type `makePayment` exists, please create a new commercetools payment instead of modifying the existing one.

 **Important**

 In this integration document our Adyen payment request examples are trimmed to minimum.
-Depending on your requirements you might want to include other Adyen parameters such as [add risk management fields](https://docs.adyen.com/risk-management/configure-standard-risk-rules/required-risk-field-reference), [activate 3D Secure 2](https://docs.adyen.com/online-payments/3d-secure/native-3ds2/web-component#make-a-payment) or [allow recurring payments](https://docs.adyen.com/payment-methods/cards/web-component#create-a-token).
+Depending on your requirements you might want to include other Adyen parameters such as [add risk management fields](https://docs.adyen.com/risk-management/configure-standard-risk-rules/required-risk-field-reference) or [allow recurring payments](https://docs.adyen.com/payment-methods/cards/web-component#create-a-token).
 Please find all the possible parameters in the `Web Components` section of the desired payment method listed in the navigation [here](https://docs.adyen.com/payment-methods).

-Here's an example of the `makePaymentRequest` custom field value for 3D Secure 2 credit card payment along with the generated Adyen Web Components data:
+Here's an example of the `createSessionRequest` custom field value for 3D Secure 2 credit card payment :

 ```json
 {